Zaki978/European-Soccer-SQL-Data-Project/README.md

 ### Objectives

 The analysis focuses on team performance metrics, player statistics, and league competitiveness across multiple seasons from 2014 until 2020.
-- **League Comparisons and Trends**: evaluating league competitiveness by calculating the point gap difference between top and bottom teams, average goals per game and average goals scored per team across seasons
+- **League Comparisons and Trends**: evaluated league competitiveness by calculating the point gap difference between top and bottom teams, shot conversion rates, average goals per game and average goals scored per team across seasons
+- **Team Dominance and Performance**: assessed goal difference, shots on target ranking, teams with the highest loss ratios,
+- **Player Statistics**
--
+- **Gameplay Patterns and Relationships**

 using mainly SQL and Tableau for data visualization